Carlow University: Colleges

-Campuses

-Carlow University consists of three campuses, Oakland, Cranberry, and Greensburg.
-The main campus, the Oakland campus, is a 13-acre lot and consists of 14 buildings.
-Among them are Frances Warde Hall, Carlow's first dormitory.
-Frances Warde was one of the founding Sisters of Mercy in Carlow, Ireland.
-Palumbo Hall of Science and Technology is the newest Carlow academic building.
+Carlow University is organized into two colleges (one for Arts and Sciences, one for Health and Wellness) across three campuses—Oakland, Cranberry, and Greensburg.
+The main campus in Oakland spans 13 acres and includes 14 buildings, such as Frances Warde Hall, named after one of the founding Sisters of Mercy, and the Palumbo Hall of Science and Technology.

-Aquinas Hall is home to English, Spanish, Theology, History, Philosophy, and Women's Studies.
-Antonian Hall has a theater.
-St. Joseph's Hall has a gymnasium, dance studio, and weight room.

 The Sisters of Mercy Convent is a Pittsburgh History and Landmarks Foundation Historic Landmark and motherhouse for nearly 150 Sisters of Mercy.

 St. Agnes Church, dedicated in 1917, was designed by "nationally influential church-architect," John T. Comes.
 Masses are celebrated in the center on special occasions, such as the opening of a new academic year.

 Athletics

 The Carlow athletic teams are called the Celtics.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2012–13 academic year.
+The university is a member of NCAA Division III, competing in the Allegheny Mountain Collegiate Conference (AMCC) since the 2023-2024 academic year.
 They are also a member of the United States Collegiate Athletic Association (USCAA).
-The Celtics previously competed as a member of the American Mideast Conference from 2001–02 to 2011–12 (when the conference dissolved).
+Prior to the 2023-2024 academic year, the Celtics competed in the NAIA.
+They were affiliated with the American Mideast Conference from 2001–02 to 2011–12 (when the conference dissolved) and the River States Conference from 2012-2013 to 2022-2023.

 Carlow competes in 17 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball; and co-ed sports include cheerleading.